iltar/blog-articles/drafts/rethinking-form-development.md

 [//]: # (TAGS: Symfony, Forms, DTO, Data Transfer Object, Entity, User Story, Minimal Viable Product)

 In one of my previous blog posts, [Avoiding Entities in Forms][entities in forms], I've shown how to decouple your forms from your entities.
-Afterwards I got much feedback and most of it was about the lack of examples and the flow, when to fill your data and how to get this back in the entity.
-Often I notice however, that developers design forms based on their entities.
+Afterwards I got feedback and most of it was about the lack of examples and the flow, when to fill your data and how to get this back in the entity.
+However, often I notice that developers design forms based on their entities.
 This can lead to complex forms because you're confined to a strict set of properties.
 Developers often get struck with unmapped fields and form events to work their way around those limitations.